Romanization of Khmer: BGN/PCGN

+A system used by the United States Board on Geographic Names and the Permanent Committee on Geographical Names for British Official Use, published in 1962, with minor modifications in 1971, and approved by the UN as a standard romanization system for Khmer in 1972.
+It was based on and modified from the 1959 Service Géographique Khmer (SGK) system.

 UNGEGN

-The Khmer romanization scheme published by the United Nations Group of Experts on Geographical Names is based on the BGN/PCGN system, described below.
+The Khmer romanization scheme published by the United Nations Group of Experts on Geographical Names is based on the BGN/PCGN system, described above.
 It is used for Cambodian geographical names in some recent maps and gazetteers, although the Geographic Department's modified system (see below) has come into use in the country since 1995.
 Correspondences in the UNGEGN system are detailed in the Khmer alphasyllabary article.

 Geographic Department

 The Geographic Department of the Cambodian Ministry of Land Management and Urban Planning has developed a modified version of the UNGEGN system, originally put forward in 1995, and used in the second edition of the Gazetteer of Cambodia in 1996.
 Further modifications were made in 1997, and the system continues to be used in Cambodia.

 The main change made in this system compared with the UNGEGN system is that diacritics on vowels are omitted.
 Some of the vowels are also represented using different letter combinations.